 The facilities include 1 locker room, which is shared during all hours, mixed and single-gender.
-Swimsuits are required during mixed-gender hours, and a changing stall is available for your comfort.
+Swimsuits are required during mixed-gender hours, including the locker room, and a changing stall is available for your comfort.
 If you forget your swimsuit, we have them available for a $3 rental fee.

 Relax and enjoy some quiet time.
 We ask that you turn off your cell phone and leave it in your locker during your visit.

 Our facility is modeled after traditional Scandinavian saunas.
 This means the facility is designed to be utilitarian and accommodate a large number of people.
 Since we are a communal sauna facility, based on a model of regular relaxation, you can expect to usually share the facility with many people.
 This way we are able to provide our sauna services for an affordable entry fee.
 We do not have soft couches or pillows, but a minimal lounge with wooden benches for cooling and relaxing between sauna sessions.
 If you choose to add a massage or skincare treatment to your visit, our comfortable treatment rooms are private.
 We will find you and let you know where to go when it is time for your service.

 The sauna heat varies, but the average temperatures range from 175° F to 195° F. Our sauna water (for making Löyly) is lightly-scented with a mixture of essential oils, a smoky-smelling wood tar, spruce and eucalyptus blend.